nanovazquez/listview-layout-generator/README.md

 ## How to install

-For this to work you need to be in a Windows 8 environment.
+This appplication works in a Windows 8 environment.
  * You can download the setup from [here](http://windows.microsoft.com/en-US/windows-8/download)
  * Or you can download the .ISO from [here](http://windows.microsoft.com/en-US/windows-8/iso/)